nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to find clients that matches a search term.
-2. AddressBook shows a list of qualified clients.
+2. iScam shows a list of qualified clients.

     Use case ends.

 **Extensions**
 * 1a.
 There is no client in AddressBook.
-    * 1a1.
-AddressBook shows a message to indicate that there is no client.
+    * 1a1. iScam shows a message to indicate that there is no client.

         Use case ends.

 * 1b.
 The search term is empty.
-    * 1b1.
-AddressBook shows a message to indicate that a search term is required.
+    * 1b1. iScam shows a message to indicate that a search term is required.

         Use case ends